Trump, during Fox News coronavirus townhall, calls for re-opening economy by Easter: ‘We have to get back to work’

 “The president has listened to what I have said and to what the other people on the task force have said when I have made recommendations he has taken them.
 He's never countered or overridden me, the idea of just pitting one against the other is just not helpful,” Fauci said.

-Trump also called on the Senate to pass a massive stimulus bill that is currently being debated between Senate Minority Leader Chuck Schumer, D-N.Y., and Treasury Secretary Steve Mnuchin.
+During the Rose Garden interview, Trump also called on the Senate to pass a massive stimulus bill that is currently being debated between Senate Minority Leader Chuck Schumer, D-N.Y., and Treasury Secretary Steve Mnuchin.
 The president blamed House Speaker Nancy Pelosi, D-Calif., for demanding a number of additional stipulations to the bill for the delay in its passage in the Senate.

 “I cancelled the deal last night because Nancy Pelosi put in a lot of things that had nothing to do with the workers,” Trump said.
 “They start throwing Green New Deal stuff in, and the board rooms what they will look like…They have things that are just terrible, windmills everywhere.”